oconnor663/bao/docs/spec.md

 There are two different approaches to using SIMD to speed up BLAKE2b.
 The more common way is to optimize a single instance, and that's the approach that eeks past SHA-1 in the [BLAKE2b benchmarks](https://blake2.net/).
-But the more efficient way is to optimize multiple instances in parallel on a single thread.
+But the more efficient way, when you have enough input, is to optimize multiple instances in parallel on a single thread.
 That's what the [reference AVX2 implementation of BLAKE2bp](https://github.com/sneves/blake2-avx2/blob/master/blake2bp.c) does, and it doubles the overall throughput.
 The [`blake2b_simd`](https://github.com/oconnor663/blake2b_simd) implementation